Trams in Kolkata: Decline

-Historical lines, active lines and formerly planned lines.

 The decline of tram networks started in India during the early thirties, when the Kanpur tram was closed.
 However other cities had continued trams, but mass closure started from the mid-fifties to mid-sixties, when tram networks of Chennai, Delhi, and Mumbai gradually closed.
 Overall in the world, at that time, trams were thought of as an old technology and inflexible.
 The number of automobiles was increasing, so it started occupying tram tracks especially on narrow streets, and tram services got hampered.
 But surprisingly, car and bus drivers started blaming the tram, which was fueled by political leaders.
 So it was decided to close the entire Kolkata tram network within 1980.
 On 8 November 1976, the Calcutta Tramways (Acquisition of Undertaking) ordinance was promulgated under which the company (and its assets) was nationalized.